everton-araujo/100-days-of-code/README.md

 The rules are that i have to create some kind of code each day during the challenge.
 That include courses, small projects, contribute to open source, translate documentation, basically anything related to developement is valid.

+There is a detaled folder in the project that explains what a did in the day.

 Those are my projects and logs for the challenge:

 ## Projects